GlenCrawford/australia_rain_tomorrow_binary_classification_prediction/README.md

 Data preprocessing is done by a combination of Pandas (to drop NaN rows and map Yes/No strings into 1/0 binary integers), scikit-learn (to scale/normalize numeric columns by calculating the z-score of each of their values), and Tensorflow to apply one-hot encoding to categorical columns.
 The model's input layer is thus a combination of pre-normalized numeric columns and one-hot encoded categorical columns.

-This is done as a two-step process to speed up the runtime: when required, the `normalize_and_transform_input_data` method reads the CSV with the original dataset, applies the preprocessing transformations, and exports the result to a new CSV file.
+This is done as a two-step process to speed up the runtime: when required, the `normalize_and_transform_input_data` method reads the CSV with the original dataset (`raw_data.csv`), applies the preprocessing transformations, and exports the result to a new CSV file (`data.csv`).
 Subsequent executions of the file simply read the latter file, rather than run the preprocessing every time.

 The following columns were skipped and not used as features for the model; all the rest were used: